ERF: Energy Research and Forecasting Model: Software, Parallelism and Performance

 \subsection{Performance}

 To assess the performance of the ERF code on CPUs and GPUs, strong and weak scaling studies were completed.
-The ABL simulation was chosen for the scaling studies since it is representative of a typical atmospheric flow simulation.
+A canonical ABL LES (see Section 4.2.1) was chosen for the scaling studies, with third-order advection and Smagorinsky turbulence closure.
 The scaling was performed on the CPU and GPU nodes on Perlmutter, a supercomputer hosted at the National Energy Research Scientific Computing Center (NERSC), which is located at Lawrence Berkeley National Laboratory (Berkeley Lab).
 A single CPU node consists of 128 AMD EPYC 7763 (Milan) cores while a GPU node has 64 AMD EPYC 7763 (Milan) cores and 4 NVIDIA A100 (Ampere) GPUs.
 In all simulations the domain has lengths $(L_x, \, L_y, \, L_z)$ = (2048, 2048, 1024) m.

 For the strong scaling study, a fixed mesh size of $(N_x, \, N_y, \, N_z)$ = (512, 512, 256) is employed and a 128 core simulation is taken as the reference.
 Subsequent simulations were completed by doubling the number of cores until 4096.
-For CPU-only simulations, the observed strong scaling timings are illustrated in Figure~\ref{fig:strong_CPU} while the parallelization efficiency, defined as
+For CPU-only simulations, the observed strong scaling timings are illustrated in Figure~\ref{fig:performance} (top left) while the parallelization efficiency, defined as

-is shown in Figure~\ref{fig:strong_pareff}.
+is shown in Figure~\ref{fig:performance} (top right).
 In the above, $N$ is the number of cores and $T$ is the time taken per time step.
-At 2048 cores, and $\sim 32^3$ cells per rank, the parallel efficiency is 69\%.
+With CPUs, at 2048 cores, and $\sim 32^3$ cells per rank, the parallel efficiency is 69\%, and for GPUs (NVIDIA A100), the parallelization efficiency was 70\% when using 3 nodes (12 GPUs) (6 million cells per GPU).

 On GPU nodes, the number of CPU ranks and GPUs are the same for each run (ie. when running with 8 GPU nodes ie., 32 GPUs, the number of CPU ranks is 32 as well---i.e., each rank offloads its work to a single GPU.
 This GPU run with 8 GPU nodes ie., 32 GPUs, is compared to a CPU run with 8 CPU nodes ie. 1024 CPU ranks).
 Therefore, the speed-up presented here between GPU and CPU is per node.
-Speed-ups of 5--15$\times$ are achieved up to 16 GPU nodes; see Figure~\ref{fig:CPUvsGPU}.
+Speed-ups of 5--15$\times$ are achieved up to 16 GPU nodes; see Figure~\ref{fig:performance} (middle right).

 A weak scaling test was performed on CPUs with a mesh size of $512\times512\times256 = 67.1$ million, on 1 node (128 MPI ranks), and the number of cells was progressively scaled to $4096\times2048\times256 = 2.1$ billion, on 32 nodes (4096 MPI ranks).
-Excellent weak scaling is shown by the nearly constant timings, for 10 timesteps, in Figure~\ref{fig:weak_CPU}.
+Excellent weak scaling is shown by the nearly constant timings, for 10 timesteps, in Figure~\ref{fig:performance} (middle left).